 UY Scuti is thought to have a mass only slightly more than 30 times the mass of our sun.
 But its radius is thought to be something like 1,700 times greater than the radius of the sun.
 That would make this star is nearly eight astronomical units across – that’s eight times the distance between the Earth and sun.
 In other words, this single star is so large that its outer surface would extend far beyond the orbit of the planet Jupiter (which lies about five times farther from the sun than Earth).
-Scudder wrote:
+Scudder said:

 This star is one of a class of stars that varies in brightness because it varies in size, so this number is also likely to change over time.
 The margin of error on this measurement is about 192 solar radii.
 This uncertainty is why I used ‘possibly one of the largest stars’ in my description of UY Scuti.
 If it is smaller by 192 solar radii, there are a few other candidates that would beat UY Scuti.

 Who are those other candidates?
 They would include NML Cygni, whose estimated distance is about 5,300 light-years way and whose radius is thought to be 1,650 times greater than that of our sun.
 A recent study of this star suggested that it’s an unusual hypergiant star cocooned within a nebula and severely obscured by dust.
 Thus we don’t know its size exactly, and the true range might between 1,642 to 2,775 solar radii.
 The upper part of the range would make it larger than UY Scuti.